 Introduction To Vacuum Gauge In Car Maintenance

 Maintaining a car requires understanding its parts.
 A vacuum gauge is a key tool.
 It checks engine health.
 Drivers gain insights into potential issues.
+This device is simple yet powerful.
+Learning to use it saves time and money.

 Basics Of A Vacuum Gauge

 A vacuum gauge measures suction.
 Engines create suction when running.
 This tool connects to the intake manifold.
+It reads pressure in inches of mercury.
+A steady needle indicates good engine function.

 • Connect gauge to intake manifold